tinymce/tinymce-docs/rtc/jwt-authentication.md

 ---
 layout: default
-title: Real-Time Collaboration (RTC) JWT Authentication Setup
+title: Real-time Collaboration (RTC) JWT Authentication Setup
 title_nav: JWT Authentication Setup
 description: Guide on how to setup JWT Authentication for RTC
 keywords: jwt authentication
 ---

-{% assign pluginname = "Real-Time Collaboration (RTC)" %}
+{% assign pluginname = "Real-time Collaboration (RTC)" %}
 {% assign plugincode = "rtc" %}
 ## Introduction

-Real-Time Collaboration (RTC) requires setting up JSON Web Token (JWT) authentication.
+Real-time Collaboration (RTC) requires setting up JSON Web Token (JWT) authentication.
 This is to ensure that only authenticated users will be able to access and collaborate on documents.

 A JSON Web Token (JWT) endpoint is a service for generating and providing authorization tokens to users.
 These tokens are used to verify that submitted content was sent by an authorized user and to prevent submissions by unauthorized collaborators.